evantwout/web/source/index.rst

 Acknowledgements
 ----------------
 The project was made possible by EPSRC Grant EP/I030042/1, which started 01 October 2011 and provides initial funding for two years.
-A special thanks also goes to the members of the `HyENA <http://portal.tugraz.at/portal/page/portal/Files/i2610/files/Forschung/Software/HyENA/html/index.html>`_ Team at TU Graz who gave us permission to use their Galerkin integration routines for BEM++.
+Special thanks go also to the members of the `HyENA <http://portal.tugraz.at/portal/page/portal/Files/i2610/files/Forschung/Software/HyENA/html/index.html>`_ Team at TU Graz who gave us permission to use their Galerkin integration routines for BEM++.

 Licensing